joshbhamilton/dj_app/README.md

 Need to have a way to start/stop/restart the background processes for you when you deploy your application.
 You MUST restart your DelayedJob processes when you deploy - these processes will still be executing on your old code base, not the new one.

+##Deployed on AppCloud - Solo
+Just pushed code and deployed.
+Created couple of tasks.
+Checked the database to see that they jobs were being created:

+    $ mysql -u deploy -pPASSWORD
+    mysql> use dj_app;
+    mysql> select * from delayed_jobs;

+Then needed to process them:

+    $ cd /data/dj_app/current
+    $ RAILS_ENV=production bundle exec rake jobs:work

+Validated in the browser that these completed.

+Running the rake command is not optimal.
+Would like to run as a daemon.

 ##Monitoring Delayed Job

 ##Problems with Delayed Job